Masa

 Shipping

-As artists, we recognize the value of original work.
-Each and every piece of art is thoughtfully wrapped with care to protect and ensure it arrives ready to hang.
+PLEASE CONTACT US FOR SHIPPING RATES and we will create a custom invoice for you.
+Regarding packaging, each and every piece of art is thoughtfully wrapped with care to protect and ensure it arrives ready to hang.

 Communication